MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 When we detect that we're about to drop frames, we lower the scale by a fixed number, and restore it when we're running fast enough again.

 In this case study, we decided which cloud technique to use based on the graphics capabilities of the hardware at startup.
-You could also base this decision on data from the GPU measurement, to avoid the system staying at low resolution for a long time.
+You could also base this decision on data from GPU measurement, to help prevent the system from staying at low resolution for a long time.

 ## Recommendations